exakat/exakat-ce/docs/FAQ.rst

 `Can I run Exakat with PHP 5?`_
 -------------------------------

-It is recommended to run exakat with PHP 7.0 and more recent.
-Older version are not so well tested, since they have reached their end of life.
+It is recommended to run exakat with PHP 7.4 or even 8.0.
+PHP 7.3 is still possible, though not supported.
+PHP 7.2 and below won't work (we checked).

-Note that you may test your code on PHP 5.x, while running Exakat on PHP 7.0.
+Note that you may test your code on PHP 5.x, while running Exakat on PHP 7.4.
 There are 2 distinct configuration options in Exakat. 'php' is the path to the PHP binary that runs Exakat : this one should be PHP 7.0+. 'phpxx' are the path to the PHP helpers, that are used to tokenized and lint the target PHP code.
 This is where PHP 5.x may be configured.

 ::

-    ; where and which PHP executable are available php   = /usr/local/sbin/php71
+    ; where and which PHP executable are available php   = /usr/local/sbin/php74

     php52 =
     php53 = /usr/local/sbin/php53